motopress/mp-timetable/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Bug fix: fixed an issue with template override

 = 2.0.0 =
 * We improved compatibility with your theme styles in this update.
 If you still stick to a previous version, simply change the template mode option in the plugin settings.
 * Added the ability to set font size for timetable shortcode so you can make your text bigger or smaller.